gek169/Simple_ISA/README.md

-This repository contains the SISA16 standalone emulator source, the macro assembler/disassembler which doubles as an emulator, and a C++ proof-of-concept of a compiletime instruction set simulator, which inspired this project.
+This repository contains the SISA16 standalone emulator source, the macro assembler/disassembler which doubles as an emulator,

 # What does the Assembly language look like?